 In February 2020, the chances of getting free cardboard recycling for small volumes is not possible.
 The value of the cardboard will not make it financially worthwhile for a trucking business to collect.

 This may change if the international recycling markets improve.

 However, cardboard recycling is still a very low cost waste management avenue and can greatly reduce your waste bill if cardboard is removed from general waste.

 The resale price for the cardboard does not currently cancel out the collection charge and hence customers will find their charges are more likely to be “subsidised” than cancelled out.

 Check out Waster’s low cost collection options in our online shop or read our free guide for waste and recycling services to learn more about the world of garbage, recycling and saving money for your business.

 You can also get instant access to free downloadable garbage bin stickers for your waste and recycling streams.

 Conclusion on free cardboard recycling options:

-For small businesses – free cardboard recycling is not really available.
+For small businesses – free cardboard recycling is not really available in 2020.
 Low cost bin collections are the best and cheapest options for loose cardboard.

 These services are very cost effective and can be booked online.